what popular camino costs should I expect?

-The cost of walking the Camino de Santiago will depend on what level of comfort you choose to travel on.
+Camino Costs for walking the Camino de Santiago will depend on what level of comfort you choose to have.
 The Camino can be traveled by those on a shoestring or on an unlimited budget as there is something for everyone.

 Taxi, bus, train and airfare costs from your home to the start of your Camino.